Five Boros, Five Bridges

 Verrazano-Narrows Bridge–Mile 35

-When opened in 1964, the Verrazano-Narrows Bridge was the world’s longest suspension span bridge; there are now six in the world that exceed it.
+When it opened in 1964, the Verrazano-Narrows Bridge was the world’s longest suspension span bridge; there are now only ten in the world that exceed it.
 The entrances of the bridge are at historic Fort Hamilton in Brooklyn and Fort Wadsworth in Staten Island.
-The TD Bank Five Boro Bike Tour and the ING New York City Marathon are the only two events that allow people to cross the bridge without using a motor vehicle.
-Featured in more films than we can name, it’s truly a sight to behold!
-The bridge has two decks, 12 lanes (six upper, six lower).
-Be prepared to cycle 6,690 feet–you’ll soon be at the Finish Line!
+The TD Bank Five Boro Bike Tour is the only time of the year when cyclists can ride over this beautiful bridge.
+Featured in numerous films, such as Sidney Lumet’s Prince of the City, Saturday Night Fever, and Terence Malick’s Tree of Life, it’s truly a sight to behold.
+The bridge has two decks, with six lanes on the bottom, and six on top.
+Be prepared to cycle 6,690 feet–you’ll soon be at the Finish Line & Festival!

 Sign Up For Our Mailing List